arqtrad/archlit/article.md

-concentrated among foreign designers, such as the Austrian baron and industrialist Wilhelm von Eschwege (1777--1855)---who traveled extensively through Brazil and Portugal before drawing up the plans for Ferdinand II's Pena Summer palace---, and foreign patrons, such as the British-dominated Oporto Commercial Association (incorporated 1834).[^3] By the 1860s, however, a growing domestic demand for neo-Medieval and Neo-Islamic buildings, as well as for the restoration of existing
+concentrated among foreign designers, such as the Austrian baron and industrialist Wilhelm von Eschwege (1777--1855)---who traveled extensively through Brazil and Portugal before drawing up the plans for Ferdinand II's Pena Summer palace ([@Fig:pena])---, and foreign patrons, such as the British-dominated Oporto Commercial Association (incorporated 1834).[^3] By the 1860s, however, a growing domestic demand for neo-Medieval and Neo-Islamic buildings, as well as for the restoration of existing